Scientific Name

 Soil: A well-draining soil mix is key to a healthy C. velutina.
 Poor drainage and overwatering cause root rot in both indoor and outdoor plants.
 Use a commercial soil mix for succulents, or make your own.

-Temperature: Like all Cotyledon, this plant is highly tolerant when it comes to high temperatures and tolerant of cool, frost-free conditions during the winter if kept dry.
+Temperature: Like all Cotyledon, this plant is tolerant of high temperatures and cool, frost-free conditions during the winter if kept dry.
 C. velutina can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

 Watering: Follow general succulent watering procedures.
 During the growing season, water deeply enough for the water to run out of drainage holes, then wait for the soil to completely dry before watering again.
 Reduce watering during winter.